luthandodake10111/Fintech_PWA_Project_05/README.md

 This project is an **Escrow Service Web Application** that facilitates secure transactions between buyers and sellers.
 Payments are managed via **PayFast**, and funds are released only when both parties agree that the terms of the transaction have been met.

-This is a **template** to guide our teams.
+This is a **template** guide.
 The structure, pages, and modules defined here are starting points and **can be modified or expanded** as development progresses.

 ---